Estimating the Magnitude and Phase of Automotive Radar Signals under Multiple Interference Sources with Fully Convolutional Networks: Related Work

 \subsection{Deep learning methods}

-Deep learning techniques have been applied in a vast diversity of tasks with remarkable results \cite{wang2018supervised, soviany2018optimizing,georgescu2020convolutional}.
+Deep learning techniques have been applied in a vast diversity of tasks with remarkable results, including object detection \cite{Ren-NIPS-2015,Girshick-ICCV-2015,soviany2018optimizing}, speech separation \cite{wang2018supervised} and medical image super-resolution \cite{Chen-MICCAI-2018,georgescu2020convolutional,Yu-ICIP-2017}.
 One such task is image denoising, where deep learning achieved state-of-the-art results \cite{bricman2018coconet}, outperforming classical filtering approaches (i.e., median or bilateral filtering).
 By transforming an arbitrary signal with STFT, we obtain an image-like representation that can eliminate the gap between the task of signal denoising and that of image denoising.
 Indeed, the interference becomes a noise pattern that is overlapped over the signal's STFT, opening up the possibility to employ novel ways for interference mitigation, previously applied only on images.
 In this context, we propose to apply fully convolutional networks, a deep learning technique, to transform a noisy STFT image into a clean range profile of an FMCW radar sensor.

-To our knowledge, there are only a handful of related works \cite{rock2019complex,fan2019interference,mun2018deep, Ristea-VTC-2020, Fuchs2020, mun2020automotive} that employ deep learning models for radar interference mitigation.
-The existing deep RFI mitigation approaches consider only scenarios with one source of interference.
-Complex scenarios with multiple sources of interference, which are very likely to happen in daily driving, were never considered.
-Hence, we are the first to address this challenge using deep learning.
+To our knowledge, there are only a handful of related works \cite{Ristea-VTC-2020,rock2019complex,fan2019interference,mun2018deep, Fuchs2020, mun2020automotive} that employ deep learning models for radar interference mitigation.
+Most of the existing deep RFI mitigation approaches consider only scenarios with one source of interference.
+Complex scenarios with multiple sources of interference, which are very likely to happen in daily driving, were only considered by Rock et al.~\cite{rock2019complex}.
+In \cite{rock2019complex}, the authors proposed a convolutional neural network (CNN) to address RFI, aiming to reduce the noise floor while preserving the signal components of detected targets.
+Their CNN architecture can be trained using either range processed data or range-Doppler (RD) spectra as inputs.
+The authors reported promising results, but they still had concerns regarding the generalization capacity on real data.
+In the experiments, we show that our approach outperforms the model of Rock et al.~\cite{rock2019complex} by a significant margin.
+Additionally, we demonstrate that our method can generalize to real data.